nycjay/ai-commit-msg/README.md

 The tool follows this order of precedence when looking for prompt files:
 1. Custom paths specified via command line flags
 2. Custom paths specified in the config file or environment variables
-3. Default files in the user's config directory (`~/.config/ai-commit-msg/prompts/`)
+3. Provider-specific files in the user's config directory (`~/.config/ai-commit-msg/prompts/[provider]/`)
-4. Default files in the tool's installation directory
+4. Default provider files in the tool's installation directory (`prompts/[provider]/`)
+5. Legacy default files in the tool's installation directory

 #### When to customize: